luigi-rosso/bbds_packer/README.md

 - Lack of drag and drop.
 Needing to manually enter each sample/velocity file made me wish I could just do it in a text file.
 - Failed to process WAV files with extra chunks.
 The method used to find the data chunk can cause false positives (resulting in bad sound data in the drumkit).
 I ran into the infamous 'empty sound' drum kit issue with any kit I tried to make.

-## Steps to use
-These are for Mac but if someone wants to PR windows ones, they should be similar.

 ## Online Version
 Just drag and drop a folder containing your yaml file and samples to: https://luigi-rosso.github.io/bbds_packer

+## CLI Version
+These are for Mac but if someone wants to PR windows ones, they should be similar.

 ### Get Dart
 Get dart if you don't have it.
 Easiest option is homebrew on Mac but you can download it from https://dart.dev/get-dart